 For now, you can review the technical notes with the description of: (i) Analytical Hydrology Dataset for Latin America and the Caribbean (LAC-AHD); (ii) System functionality/usage of Hydro-BID; and (iii) New Functionalities (Reservoir, Sediment and Groundwater Simulation Modules).

-Register for the upcoming Online Training Course starting September 28th - October 26th
+Register for the upcoming Online Training Courses starting July 12th and October 11th

 Training Technical Notes: